 Milo let out a whoop and ran into the corridor.
 "He's awake!
 He spoke!
 He opened his eyes!
 He's awake!"

-There are sick people here!"
+There are sick people here!" ground out another.

 "Karen, go get his parents, they're in the cafe getting coffee."

 Someone put something on his arm that hissed and squeezed, dang, what was it called?
 Someone else slid a thermometer in his mouth.
 Another someone held his wrist for a minute and gently placed his hand back down on the bed.
-His feet felt cold suddenly and then jerked away as someone ran something that felt like a crochet hook up his feet one after the other.
+His feet felt cold suddenly and then jerked away as someone ran something that felt like a crochet hook up one after the other.
 Whoever it was put the blankets back over his feet, tucked them in and gave his toes a reassuring squeeze.
 Yet another someone stood by the head of his bed, pried his eyelid open with a fingertip and shone a light into it.